eldabt-spec/eldabt-spec/README.md

 I'm a Senior QA Analyst with 10+ years of experience ensuring software quality across fintech, healthcare, legal tech, and marketing technology.
 I specialize in **test automation**, **data validation with SQL**, and building frameworks that scale.

-My background is a little unconventional — I started with a Master's in Bacteriology (yes, really 🧫), which gave me a deep appreciation for precision, methodology, and evidence-based thinking.
+My background is a little unconventional — I started with a Master's in Bacteriology, which gave me a deep appreciation for precision, methodology, and evidence-based thinking.
 That mindset transfers directly into how I approach quality assurance.

 ---